abelardopardo/ontask_b/docs/Install/canvas_email_config.rst

                "aux_params": {"burst": 10, "pause": 5}}
        }

-  Make sure you include this informtion **all in a single line in the configuration file**.
+  Make sure you include this information **all in a single line in the configuration file**.

   Default: ``{}`` (Empty dictionary)